Vedant-MAHAjan/MongoDB-deployment-using-Kubernetes/README.md

-# Database deployment using Kubernetes ☸
+# MongoDB deployment using Kubernetes ☸
 Deploy MongoDB and Mongo-Express applications using Kubernetes

 ## Agenda